 Cybex’s seats are always known for great functions, one of which is a big recline.
 The seats recline to a pretty much flat position.
 It’s easy and quick to switch things up a bit for your baby’s comfort.

-Cybex Gazelle S has comfortable seat compared to other strollers.
-They can hold up to 50 lbs for both seat units.
-I had to buy the second seat unit separately, though (by default, the stroller only comes with one seat).
+Cybex Gazelle S has a comfortable seat compared to other strollers.
+They can hold up to 50 lbs for both seat units, which isn’t the case with all double strollers.
+I had to buy the second-seat unit separately, though (by default, the stroller only comes with one seat).

 Some people complain that the seat is on the smaller side.
 Technically speaking it is, but my toddler was 38″ tall when I bought it and fit just fine.
 He’s way taller than kids his age so I’d say you can use it up until the older is 4 or so (not that you must need a stroller until that age really, hopefully at least).